Camillo Moro

 and Bishop of Termoli (1612–1630).

 Biography

 On 3 December 1612, Camillo Moro was appointed during the papacy of Pope Paul V as Bishop of Termoli.

 On 8 December 1612, he was consecrated bishop by Giambattista Leni, Bishop of Ferrara, with Ottavio Ridolfi, Bishop of Ariano, and Ennio Filonardi, Bishop of Ferentino, serving as co-consecrators.

-On 2 March 1626, he was appointed during the papacy of Pope Urban VIII as Bishop of Comacchio.

-He served as Bishop of Comacchio until his death on 10 May 1630.
+On 2 March 1626, he was appointed during the papacy of Pope Urban VIII as Bishop of Comacchio, and served in this position until his death on 10 May 1630.